 - University College London (London, UK) Department of Earth Sciences.
 August 2020.

 - University of Cambridge (Cambridge, UK) Department of Earth Sciences.
-November 2020 & November 2021.
+November 2020, November 2021, and November 2022.
 Delivered as lecture module in “Skill Series” module for 3rd year Earth Science undergraduates.

 - Volcano Magmatic Studies Group (UK).
 November 2021.
 Delivered as free public workshop series by the Geological Society of London Sponsored interest group.
 Total attendance was over 400 people from 30+ countries!
 Announcement can be found here.